Rent safe and private dog parks hosted by locals

 Hide and seek

-Hide and seek is especially great light physical exercise for rainy days.
-It's many dogs' favorite game.
-Here’s how to play:
+Hide and seek is especially great light physical exercise—with built-in mental stimulation—for rainy days.
+It's a favorite game of many curious dogs.

 • Put your dog in a sit or down stay.
 This is great impulse control practice!